 - a.
 Justification: Hub models can provide shared infrastructure and improved organizational efficiency through shared services such as workforce development/deployment and training, administrative services (billing, contracting), and shared technical infrastructure.
 Studying the feasibility and scope of hub models in the RRRISE region, may provide critical infrastructure that will support more efficient delivery of services, provide a common forum to work on system interventions, and expand administrative capacity of organizations to participate in new funding streams such as CalAIM, CYBHI, etc. - b.
 Limitations: Yet to be determined - c.
-Timeline: Feasibility; Near-term (1-3 years), Implementation; Mid-term (4-7 years) - d.
+Timeline: Feasibility-Near Term (1-3 years); Implementation-Midterm - d.
 Relevant and Existing Programs: Existing hub models in California and nationally, HIE and CIE infrastructure (indicated on the RRRISE project list) are assets to build from. - e.
 Alignment: Indeterminate